mlsteele/integrator/README.md

 # Integrator
-This is a symbolic integrator based on James Robert Slagle's 1961 thesis.
+This is a symbolic integrator based on James Slagle's 1961 thesis.
 The goal of this project is to solve integrals symbolically in an accessible manner.
 The machine will work to solve the integration problem, and will share its